veilair/go-development/README.md

-# Go Language & Development
+# Golang Language & Development
 > Welcome to the world of Go.
 An ongoing curated list of frameworks, libraries, learning tutorials, best software development practices and resources in Go Language.

 ### What is Go?